EddieYang211/localLLM/localLLM/README.md

 ### Roadmap
 The following is a list of functionalities we plan to add in the near future:
-*   Explore: generate annotations from a list of LLMs and auto-compute confusion matrix, intercoder reliability, etc.
+*   Explore ✅: generate annotations from a list of LLMs and auto-compute confusion matrix, intercoder reliability, etc.
-*   Validate: generate annotation valiation result given data and ground-truths.
+*   Validate ✅: generate annotation valiation result given data and ground-truths.
-*   Auto-documentation: ✅ shipped in this release via `document_start()` / `document_end()`.
+*   Auto-documentation ✅: automatically capture and document code execution along with metadata (date, software & hardware version etc.) for reproducible analysis.

 ---